 William Peers' wall hung sculptures are made of stone and hang directly on the wall.
 Each sculpture has its own secure plate that screws to the wall and interlocks with a plate on the back of the sculpture.
 The fixing mechanism is easy, secure and invisible - it works effectively on almost all wall types, including stud.

 Click once on each work to enlarge it.
+All prices are inclusive of VAT.

 This thin sheet ripples and shimmers on the wall.
 Very gentle undulations bring to mind landscapes seen from the air.